nolabelventures/nolabelventures.github.io/_posts/2023-03-25-my-journey-transitioning-from-late-stage-to-early-stage-vc.md

 1. **The speed of doing deals vs the length of partnerships with founders**: deals between VCs and founders in the early stage get done very quickly (sometimes a few weeks), but those partnerships carry on for 5-10 years.
 Late-stage deals, on the other hand, take much longer to get done (a few months), yet the partnerships typically only last for 3-5 years;
 2. **Making an impact is easier at the early-stage**: I realized that as an angel investor at the early stage, it's easier to make an impact than as an institutional investor at the late stage.
 One good intro to a client or investor at the early stage can potentially influence the trajectory of the company.
 It's arguably much harder to make an impact as an investor at the late stage, where the management team is established, and the business has found product-market fit.

 **In conclusion, I learned that early-stage investing requires a radically different approach.
 Yet having a late-stage experience certainly gave me advantages that helped me differentiate as an early stage investor.
-Being an "outsider" gave me a unique perspective that I could use to spot and help founders in ways that other investors couldn't.**
+Being an "outsider" gave me a unique perspective that I could use to spot and help founders in ways that other investors couldn't.**\
+\
+**R﻿amzi**

 <!--EndFragment-->